seam-xyz/Miniapp-Builder/README.md

 3. `./seam-magic.sh` will guide you through creating a template of an empty block, given whatever name you choose!
 4. `yarn start` to see your new block in action.

-### Seam Data Access

-# Block Development Guide
+# Block Maker's Guide

 After creating your new block using our magic script, there are only 3 functions you need to write to make your block.
 - The `render()` function renders the block based on the data it has in its `BlockModel`.
 - The `renderEditModal` function renders what goes inside the edit modal, which is typically a form for the user to add their customization options into.
 It also has a `done` function, which will call with the finished model.
 - The `renderErrorState` function, which is shown whenever there is an error.

-Lastly, don't forget to add your block icon to `types.tsx`!
+Lastly, don't forget to add your **icon** to `types.tsx`!
 This is the icon that will show when the user is browsing the block list inside the Seam editor.

 ### Saving and Accessing data